github/codeql/docs/codeql/codeql-cli/creating-codeql-query-suites.rst

        kind: problem
        precision: very-high

-Note that the following query suite definition is not equivalent to the above definition.
-This definition will select queries that are ``@kind problem`` *or* are ``@precision very-high``::
+Note that the following query suite definition behaves differently from the definition above.
+This definition selects queries that are ``@kind problem`` *or* are ``@precision very-high``::

    - queries: my-custom-queries